This product is freeze dried. All water molecules have been removed.

 Species reactivity key:

-Alomone Labs is pleased to offer a highly specific antibody directed against an epitope of rat RAMP1.
-Anti–RAMP1 (extracellular) Antibody (#ARR-021) can be used in western blot and live cell imaging applications.
-The antibody recognizes an extracellular epitope and is thus ideal for detecting the protein in living cells.
+Anti–RAMP1 (extracellular) Antibody (#ARR-021) is a highly specific antibody directed against an epitope of the rat protein.
+The antibody can be used in western blot, immunohistochemistry, and live cell imaging applications.
 It has been designed to recognize RAMP1 from rat and mouse samples.
 The antibody does not recognize RAMP1 from human samples.